 Some of the benefits most Medicare Advantage plans have that Original Medicare does not have include:

 Medicare Advantage prescription drug (MAPD) plans are Part C plans combined with Part D prescription drug plans.
 While Medicare Part D provides only prescription drug coverage, Medicare Advantage plans can be combined to cover that and more.

 Many Medicare Advantage plans offer dental coverage for things like routine checkups and exams, cleanings, dentures, and coverage for unplanned dental procedures like root canals and crowns.

 Eye health becomes more important as we age.
 Eye exams, glasses, and contacts are a part of many Medicare Advantage plans.

 Original Medicare doesn't cover hearing aids, which can be expensive.
 Many Medicare Advantage plans provide hearing coverage that includes testing and medically required hearing aids.

 Medicare Advantage plans give you options for maintaining a healthy lifestyle.
 Many plans include access to gym memberships, senior fitness programs like SilverSneakers®, and coaching to improve overall well-being.

-If you or your spouse worked and paid Medicare taxes, you will most likely receive Part A premium-free with Original Medicare.
-Part B with Original Medicare has a premium and a deductible.
-Both of your Part B costs are based on your lifetime earnings, so low-income beneficiaries may pay less for Part B.
+Both of your Part B costs are based on your lifetime earnings, so low-income beneficiaries may pay less for Part B